 I interviewed Mom and Dad separately, asking them the same 6 questions on different days.
 I am displaying their answers together because I think it’s nicer to read that way.

-Since anything they say about me might be impacted by the fact that they were talking to me, and since my disability isn’t as obvious, I focused the questions on the topic of my sister Katie.
+Since anything they say about me might be impacted by the fact that they were talking to me, and since my disability isn’t as obvious, I focused the questions on the topic of my sister Stella.

 They made minor edits to their words upon re-reading, and I also edited out real names for privacy’s sake.